 There are also ethical rules that have nothing to do with clients and others.
 For example, appraisers must be able to produce their work files for a minimum of five years - at A & B Tax Service you can rest assured that we abide by that rule.

-A & B Tax Service holds itself to the industry standards and guidelines set in place for ethics.
-We won't accept anything less from ourselves.
-We have a responsibility not to do assignments on contingency fees.
+When creating reports, we follow the highest ethical standards possible.
+We don't do assignments on contingency fees.
 That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
 We can't do assignments on percentage fees.
-That is probably the appraisal professions biggest taboo, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
+That is probably the appraisal industries most important rule, because it would tend to make appraisers raise the value of homes or properties to increase their paycheck.
 We set ourselves to a higher standard.
-Other unprofessional practices may be defined by state law or professional societies to which an appraiser belongs.
+Other unethical practices may be established by state law or professional societies to which an appraiser belongs.